1 Financial Support Measures

 The European Commission approved:

-- aid in the form of direct grants, which will amount to 50% of the original rent or lease due for the months of April, May and June 2020.
-They are conditional on the lessee and the lessor agreeing, before the application for aid, on a 30% reduction of the original monthly rent or lease for the respective period and on the lessee having paid 50% of the original rent for the same period.
+- aid in the form of direct grants to certain undertakings leasing or renting premises, which will amount to 50% of the original rent or lease due for the months of July-December 2020.
 Grants will be allowed up to a maximum of CZK 10 million (approx. EUR 368 663) per beneficiary.
-The budget of the measure is CZK 5 billion (approx. EUR 184.3 million).
-The aid will be granted until no later than 31 December 2020.
+The budget of the measure is CZK 3 billion (approx. EUR 110.5 million).
+The aid will be granted until no later than 30 June 2021.